jeffhandley/jeffhandley.github.io/_posts/2019-12-24-remote-friendly-culture-indicators.md

 Folks in the group should be able to talk about the tools they've tried, which ones have worked better than others, and how they get the most out of the tools they're using.

-> **What pro-tips do you have for the teleconferencing software you use?**
+> **What pro-tips do you have for your teleconferencing tools?**

-Hope the answer includes that everyone in the office needs to turn the camera on.
+Hope the answer includes that everyone _in the office_ needs to turn the camera on.
 Hope the answer includes a list of features the tools offer that make a big difference.
 Hope the answer includes stories of frustrations experienced while honing the skills of using these tools.
 The more specific these battle stories are, the better.
 Watch out for superficial answers and look for ways employees talk with one another to continuously refine their practices.

 ### If there are any remote managers